PSD2 and SCA: Got questions? We have answers

 The introduction of SCA-compliant solutions in the marketplace should reduce the volume of fraudulent transaction attempts, leading to less risk in the transaction and payments ecosystem as a whole.
 NuData’s experience with Smart Interface has shown that false declines are reduced when more data is available to all transaction participants, from the merchants through to the issuers.
 Having deeper view and understanding of the behaviors of a given user leads to better decisions about transaction risk.

 The key question here is not how to minimize a decline in payments but how to minimize fraud while processing legitimate transactions, which is what this regulation will help merchants do with more confidence.

 It is important for merchants to understand that, at the end of the day, implementing a solution for Strong Customer Authentication is not a mandate to cause additional friction.
 The Payment Services Directive is looking out for merchants and their customers; SCA is driving higher security for online activities to make customers more confident when transacting online.
 NuData is staying up to date on the mandates and working on solutions that not only help our merchants keep their customer’s data secure, but also drive a better buyer experience and reduce cart abandonment.

 Still have more questions?
-You can email them to us at email@example.com or download our complimentary Aite report that talks about PSD2: 3DS-2.0 Key Considerations for Merchants.
+You can email them to us at email@example.com to get a copy of our complimentary Aite report that talks about PSD2.